cnichte/sftp-push-sync/README.md

 ## Which files are needed?

-- `shell-scripts/sync-sftp.mjs` - The upload script (for details, see the script)
 - `sync.config.json` - The configuration file (with passwords in plain text, so please leave it out of the git repository)

 ## Which files are created?